 Transition to School has an allocated display wall for parents to view the group’s work and for children to revisit their learning.

-A Transition to Primary School board is used to inform staff and families of what Primary Schools children will be attending when leaving Kids at Play.
+A Transition to Primary School board informs staff and families of what Primary School children will attend when leaving Kids at Play.

-We make available to parents a copy of our Transition to School Policy and Practical Tips when Starting School pamphlet when their child commences the Transition to School Programme.
+We provide parents with a copy of our Transition to School Policy and Practical Tips when Starting School pamphlet when their child commences the Transition to School Programme.